adnan8474/POCTIFY_AI/README.md

 ## Setup

+Use Node.js 18 or newer for native `fetch` support.
+If you run an older Node version the server loads `node-fetch` as a polyfill automatically.
 Install dependencies then start the server:

 ```bash
 npm install